posva/vue-mdc/readme.md

 #Intro

-Reusable Vue components using [Material Design Lite](https://github.com/google/material-design-lite)
+Reusable Vue components using [Material Design Lite](https://github.com/google/material-design-lite) for Vue 2.
+If you're using Vue 1, make sure to install the version 0.x.
+From version 1.x onwards, vue-mdl is compatible with Vue 2.

 ‼️ vue-mdl relies on the **last versions of vue and material design lite** but **does not include them**.
 Make sure to have your modules up to date 😉 and installed (**[Specially for MDL](https://getmdl.io/started/index.html#download)**).
 Remember to remove the `defer` attribute in case you copy pasted the lines from MDL Doc 😉.
 See [#20](https://github.com/posva/vue-mdl/issues/20).